jasht1/Uni-Projects/Complete/Control Systems/Bode plot.md

 # Bode plots
-Bode plots are a way of representing [[transfer function]]s on an real / imaginary plot indicating the 0s and poles.
+Bode plots are a way of representing [[Projects/Uni Projects/Complete/Control Systems/transfer function]]s on an real / imaginary plot indicating the 0s and poles.

 ![[Pasted image 20231023095423.png]]